longo-andrea/100-days-of-code/log.md

 - Today I completed the section about slots, I learned about multiple slots (by naming them) and the default slots.
 I also did some exercise on them, but honestly I have some problem to understand when the slots are really useful.

 **Thoughts:** Tomorrow I'll going on with dynamic components.

+### Day 69: December 10, 2019

+**Today's Progress**:
+- Today I did some exercises with slots and then started reading about dynamic components.

+**Thoughts:** Tomorrow I'll going on with dynamic components.